learnfwd/lfa/docs/index.md

 * `--book <proj_path>`: The path to the root of the project we're operating on.
 Defaults to a search in the current directory and its parents.
 * `-v --verbose`: Displays detailed error messages and warnings.
+* `--plugin`: Treat this project as a plugin instead of as a book.
+* `--plugin detect`: Automatically detect if this is a plugin or a book project.
 * `-p --port <port>`: The port on which to start the server.
 Defaults to `$PORT` or, if that's not set, to `8080`.
 * `--no-open`: Doesn't open a new browser window.
 * `--bundle-name`: The name of the compiled bundle.
 See [External plugins](#external-plugins).
 Defaults to `book`.